CombatClassifieds/Website/DEVOPS.md

 ## [Anthony](https://github.com/anthonymeadows) - Optimization of Database

 In order to get a better idea of our database laoding times, I first needed to load more data into our current list of available items from five, to millions.
+For this I used [fakerjs](https://fakerjs.dev/) and the pg library.

 ## [Dillon]() - Optimization of XXX